How to Sharpen Clipper Blades at Home

 - Note that sometimes, all your clipper blades need is a good clean.
 You could test them after cleaning to see if they are still sharp enough and do not require sharpening.

 How often you need to sharpen your blades depends on how often you use them and for how long.
 I have a Chihuahua and therefore only use my clippers for a few minutes when grooming, therefore I only sharpen my clipper blades every six months.
 Those with larger dogs or with more fur may need to adjust this frequency.
 For groomers who use their clippers every day, they may need to sharpen every month.
+Kevin help us to do this part of article.
+He is a passionate blogger check topreviewlab for his blog.

 Remember that proper cleaning and maintenance will extend the life of your clipper blades.
 I do a quick clean after I shaved my dog by removing excess hair.
 I also apply oil, which came with my clippers when I bought them.
 I then store them in their case until the next use.